 10. How can I build my own website?

-It’s true is that anyone can use a platform like WordPress or wix.com to build a website, however the best way of building a website for a short-term rental business or indeed a B&B or hotel is by using people who are in the business and also in the web design business.
+It’s true that anyone can use a platform like WordPress or wix.com to build a website, however, the best way of building a website for a short-term rental business or indeed a B&B or hotel is by using people who are in the business and also in the web design business.
 Like us!
-(Check out our portfolio of new sites here)

 I really hope you found this article useful.
-If you have any comments, suggestions or ideas, please do leave them in the box below.
+If you have any comments, suggestions, or ideas, please leave them in the box below.
 Finally, I also have a Youtube video on this subject which you can watch just below: